rosschapman/if-ross-wrote-javascript/README.md

 2) JavaScript everywhere (eh, I cheated and wrote some bash script eventually).
 I got a strong dose of Ruby through Rails at my last job and wanted to write some Node.
 There’s just so much JS out there in the market now it made sense to double down on it for this project.
 And knowing I’d be relying as little as possible on community code, it’d give me a chance to further explore JS language features and particularities within the Node env (all event loops are not created equal).

 These two pillars of Ross JavaScript Development Thought Leadership would be my north star.
-Keep them in mind while you stick your nose around the repo.
+Keep them in mind while you sniff your way around the repo.

 And [tell me](https://www.twitter.com/internetross) how I can make it cooler, better, more interesting!